intel-iot-devkit/parking-lot-counter-cpp/README.md

 To run the application with the needed models using the webcam:
 ```
-    ./monitor -m=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002/FP32/vehicle-detection-adas-0002.bin -c=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002/FP32/vehicle-detection-adas-0002.xml
+    ./monitor -m=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-and-vehicle-detector-adas-0001/FP32/pedestrian-and-vehicle-detector-adas-0001.bin -c=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-and-vehicle-detector-adas-0001/FP32/pedestrian-and-vehicle-detector-adas-0001.xml
 ```

-To control the position of the parking entrance/exit use the `-entrance, -e` flag, like this:
+To control the position of the parking entrance/exit use the `-entrance, -e` command line flag, like this:
 ```
-    ./monitor -m=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002/FP32/vehicle-detection-adas-0002.bin -c=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002/FP32/vehicle-detection-adas-0002.xml -e="b"
+    ./monitor -m=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-and-vehicle-detector-adas-0001/FP32/pedestrian-and-vehicle-detector-adas-0001.bin -c=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-and-vehicle-detector-adas-0001/FP32/pedestrian-and-vehicle-detector-adas-0001.xml -e="b"
 ```

-The `-entrance` flag controls which part of the video stream frame is to be used for counting the cars:
+The `-entrance` flag controls which part of the video stream frame is to be used for counting the cars entering and exiting the parking lot:
 * `"b"`: bottom
 * `"l"`: left
 * `"r"`: right
 * `"t"`: top

-To control the car detection DNN confidence level use the `-carconf, -cc` flag eg. `-carconf=0.4` will track all cars whose detection confidence level is higher than `40%`.
+To control the car detection DNN confidence level use the `-carconf, -cc` flag eg. `-carconf=0.6` will track all cars whose DNN detection confidence level is higher than `60%`.

 ### Hardware acceleration